sjbylo/lab-ocp4/workshop/content/exercises/30-fork-the-repo.md

-Is this lab you will fetch the source code that will be use for the rest of the labs.
+Is this lab you will fetch the source code that will be used for the rest of the labs.

 You will make a copy (fork) of the source code repository in GitHub and then build and deploy it to OpenShift.
 The application we will use is a simple voting application which collects answers to a simple question from users and displays the collected results.

 ## Fork the repository

 First, set up a source code repository in your own GitHub account.
 You will need your GitHub username and password for the next step.
-If you don't have an account, first sign up for one at [http://github.com/join](https://github.com/join) and be sure to remember the username and password!
+If you don't have an account, first sign up for one at [http://github.com/join](https://github.com/join) and then come back and follow the instructions here.
+Be sure to remember the username and password!

  - ``Note: Github is a site based on an open source version control system known as git, like other version control software git helps with tracking changes to a repository of files.``